What is a sequential test?

 When is a site considered “reasonably available”?

-The definition of ‘reasonably available sites’ has been extracted and interpreted from both the National Planning Policy Framework (Footnote 11 and 12) (2018) and “Demonstrating the Flood Risk Sequential Test for Planning Applications” document (2014) prepared by the Environment Agency, which defines reasonably available as sites that are suitable, developable & deliverable.
+The definition of ‘reasonably available sites’ has been extracted and interpreted from both the National Planning Policy Framework (Footnote 11 and 12) (2018) and “Demonstrating the Flood Risk Sequential Test for Planning Applications” document (2014) prepared by the Environment Agency.
+This defines reasonably available as sites that are suitable, developable & deliverable.

 When is a development considered “deliverable”?